 However, if you have added your blog to a subdirectory like /blog, be sure to specify the full blog url (mysite.com/blog).

-If you want to turn off the redirect for a while but don’t want to delete it, click on the radio button next to your default WordPress.com address, and click the Update Primary Domain button.
+If you want to turn off the redirect for a while but don’t want to delete it, make your default WordPress.com address your site’s primary address.
+To do so, go to Domains, select your default WordPress.com address and click the Make Primary button.

-You can turn on the redirect at any time by returning to this screen, selecting the Site Redirect URL as the primary domain, and clicking Update Primary Domain.
+You can turn on the redirect at any time by returning to this screen, selecting the Site Redirect URL as the primary domain, and clicking Make Primary.